forgineer/streamlit-ollama/README.md

 # streamlit-ollama
-A simple Ollama chat app build with Streamlit.
+A simple Ollama chat app built with Streamlit.